Pearl Harbor Attacked (December 7, 1941)

 Sunday, December 7 was a sunny, but cold, early winter day in Pittsburgh.
 After going to morning Mass and having lunch, Mom went visiting at a girlfriend's house where their socializing was interrupted by a news bulletin on the radio reporting on Japan's surprise aerial attack of the U.S. Navy base in Pearl Harbor, Hawaii shortly after sunrise.
-Shortly afterward her friend Ginny's brother-in-law, who was home on military leave, received a call ordering him back to base immediately.
+Shortly afterwards, her friend Ginny's brother-in-law, who was home on military leave, received a call ordering him back to base immediately.
 (The book At Dawn We Slept is one of many on the subject of this sneak attack.)

 Although it was a time of great worry, Mom didn't recall feeling fearful but instead there was a sense of purpose and solidarity with neighbors and schoolmates as each made contributions to the war effort.

 Although they had met several times before, my parents had their first offical "date" on December 7, 1941 which allowed my father to joke for the rest of his life that "Roosevelt wasn't kidding it was a day that would live in infamy".
 Both heard the news on the radio before meeting but I don't think it cast a pall so much as heightend excitement.
 As committed anti-facists (not to mention Jews) while not happy about the attack, they were heartened that the US was finally going to be committed to bringing down Hitler and his pals.